-Reardon is the author of eight books, the most recent of which is a poetry collection, Requiem for David (Silver Birch Press).
+Reardon is the author of ten books, including the urban history The Loop: The ‘L’ Tracks That Shaped and Saved Chicago (Southern Illinois University Press) and two poetry collections Darkness on the Face of the Deep (Kelsay Books) and Requiem for David (Silver Birch Press).
 Others include Faith Stripped to Its Essence: A Discordant Pilgrimage through Shusaku Endo’s ‘Silence’ and Daily Meditations (with Scripture) for Busy Dads.

 Reardon was the urban affairs writer and a feature writer at the Chicago Tribune during a 33-year career at the newspaper.
 He specialized in writing about social issues, public policy questions and the interconnections within the Chicago region.
 He was the primary reporter and team leader on a wide variety of in-depth multi-part series on such subjects as the urban underclass, Chicago’s public school system and the middle-class migration out of the city.
 Reardon was one of a team of Tribune writers and reporters who won the 2001 Pulitzer Prize for explanatory reporting for Gateway to Gridlock, a series of stories about the nation’s over-crowded skies.